 A study has investigated the effects of different dietary patterns on mental health.
 Young adults who ate fast food more than three times a week scored higher on levels of mental distress.

 As well as this, fast foods are typically high in saturated fats and omega-6 fatty acids.
-These saturated fats and fatty acids are one of the leading causes of obesity and can increase your risk of developing diabetes.
+These saturated fats and fatty acids are a leading causes of obesity and can increase your risk of developing diabetes.

 New research also suggests junk food can negatively affect your memory.
 Researchers have discovered high levels of insulin – caused by consuming too much junk food or a bad diet, may affect the brain.
 Meaning if you’ve got an important deadline or exam coming up, having a fatty takeaway the night before may affect your ability to concentrate.